 Candidacy and Thesis Prospectus

 Upon passing the General Examination, the student becomes a candidate for the degree of Doctor of Philosophy and is expected to devote full-time to the completion of their dissertation.
-Within 12 months of passing the General Examination, the student must complete a Dissertation Prospectus form downloadable from the Graduate School website.
-The Dissertation Prospectus must be submitted and approved by the Candidate’s Advisory Committee and then filed with the UConn Health Registrar’s Office.
-It is a requirement of the University of Connecticut graduate school that this be submitted to the graduate school office on the Storrs Campus at least 6 months prior to the expected degree completion date.
+The student must complete a Doctoral Dissertation Proposal form (found on the UConn Graduate School Forms page under “Forms For Enrolled Doctoral Students”).
+The Doctoral Dissertation Proposal must be submitted and approved by the Candidate’s Advisory Committee and then filed with the UConn Registrar’s Office (registrar@uconn.edu).
+It is a requirement of the University of Connecticut Graduate School that this be submitted and on file prior to the Public Defense.
 It is essential to inform the director of the CB AoC when this form has been filed.

 Thesis

 When the Advisory Committee reaches a consensus that the student has achieved sufficient research accomplishment, it will authorize the final preparation of the thesis.
-The thesis must be formatted in accordance to rules of the Graduate School as summarized in the Graduation Checklist.
-Research-related contents may be written in the manuscript format suitable for publication, but with expanded sections of Introduction and Discussion.
+The thesis must be formatted in accordance to rules of the Graduate School as summarized in the Steps to a Successful Graduation under “Dissertation Information: Dissertation Specifications.”
+Research-related content may be written in the manuscript format suitable for publication, but with expanded sections of Introduction and Discussion.
 The introduction consists of a scholarly and critical review of the current status of the field, rationale for the hypothesis, ending with one or two sentences summarizing major conclusions.
 Material and Methods section should be sufficiently detailed and accurate to allow replication of the work by any trained researchers or future graduate students.
 The Discussion section should not simply re-state the results.
 This section should emphasize on the relationship of the current work to the existing literature, discussing the significance of the findings, and limitations of the data, as well as future directions.
 The Thesis must be approved by the Advisory Committee and the Examiners before scheduling the Closed (Private) Oral Examination of the thesis.

 Closed Thesis Oral Examination (Private Defense)